C04.0 Conflict of Interest and Commitment Policy

 4. Gifts of fees for and travel to conferences, business meetings, or similar functions when the Employee is presenting at the conference or business meeting and representing the university’s interest;

-5. Gifts such as meals or beverages from Vendors when offered to participants generally at a trade show, exhibit, conference, or other professional meeting;
+5. Gifts such as meals or beverages from vendors when offered to participants generally at a trade show, exhibit, conference, or other professional meeting; and

-Invitations to purely social events, such as plays, concerts, sporting events, or other entertainment must be subject to prudent judgment regarding whether the invitation actually or potentially places, or may reasonably be perceived to actually or potentially place, the recipient under any obligation or create a Conflict.
+Invitations to purely social events, such as plays, concerts, sporting events, or other entertainment, must be subject to prudent judgement regarding whether the invitation actually or potentially places, or may reasonably be perceived to actually or potentially place, the recipient under any obligation or create a Conflict.
 Prior to accepting such invitations, Employees should consult with their Supervisor.
-Supervisors may seek guidance from the Office of Compliance & Ethics.
+Supervisors may seek guidance from the Office of Compliance and Ethics.

 Certain divisions or departments may have gift policies that are tailored to the activities of that division or department.[1]
 Applicable Employees are also subject to those policies.
 Moreover, all Employees must comply with the requirements of the Foreign Corrupt Practices Act (FCPA) Policy including provisions regarding acceptance of favors, gifts, or entertainment.